menloparkinnovation/FoxHunt/README.md

 Then run the node.js program in setup_device.
 To do so:

-cd setup_device
+> cd setup_device

-npm install     // only needed once
+> npm install     // only needed once

-./createdeviceidentity.sh
+>./createdeviceidentity.sh

 Be sure to record the newly allocated DeviceId and place it in setdevicecredentials.sh

 #Reading ADF Device Reports

-run ". ./setcredentials.sh" and run the node.js program in read_reports.
+> ". ./setcredentials.sh"

-cd  read_reports
-npm install  // only needed once ./readdevicetocloudmessages.sh
+> npm install     // only needed once

+> ./readdevicetocloudmessages.sh

 #Sending ADF Device Reports

-./setdevicecredentials.sh
+> ./setdevicecredentials.sh

-cd send_reports
+> cd send_reports

-npm install  // only needed once
+> npm install  // only needed once

-./simulateddevice.sh
+> ./simulateddevice.sh

+#Further Development

+send_reports/SimulatedDevice.js provides a starting point for reporting data from your ADF/RDF unit.
+Typically this will be done by a RaspberryPi, a laptop, or fixed PC.

+ADF/RDF units may incorporate microcontrollers such as the Particle Photon for such reports using the available C/C++ and multiple language bindings of Azure Iot Hub and popular open protocols.

+For disconnected operations an ADF unit may log reports and send them as a batch when its eventually connected.
+The reports distinguish the time the report entry was generated, from the time it is submitted to the Iot Hub.
+Data analysis applications use the record reporting time for any bearing calculations.

+Note that the batch reporting may be a separate computer, such as a laptop reporting a batch of readings from an ADF units log on an SD "flash" card.

+As the project moves forward additional code will be provided for reporting data from specific ADF units, as well as basic web pages for data access and reports.